 - How bad is the infestation?

-In order for our certified canine teams to successfully locate signs of bed bugs and their hiding places, it’s imperative that you prepare your home properly prior to inspection.
+In order for the canine inspection team to accurately locate bed bugs and their hiding places, it’s imperative that you prepare your home properly prior to inspection.

-How To Prepare For a Canine Bed Bug Inspection
+How To Prepare For a K9 Bed Bug Inspection

-Our canine bed bug inspectors prefer a controlled environment in order to provide you with the most accurate diagnosis possible.
+Our canine inspectors prefer a controlled environment in order to provide you with the most accurate diagnosis possible.

 1. Remove Odors